persteenolsen/pso-gatsby-blog-cms-two/src/posts/2025-04-27-python-django-starter-two.md

 This Django Website is serving static content - secured by HTTPS

-A simple Blog demonstrates how to use Models (CRUD) by the Django Admin and display the Posts by the Frontend
+A simple Blog and a list of Employees demonstrates how to use Models (CRUD) by the Django Admin and display the Posts and the Employees by the Frontend

 CI / CD by VS Code + GitHub + Vercel Cloud